mkowalczykibm/powervmterraform/README.md

 1. Clone this Git repository
 2. [Download and configure](https://github.com/IBM-Cloud/terraform-provider-ibm) the IBM Cloud Terraform provider (minimally v0.18.0 or later)
-3. Obtain your [IBM Cloud API key](https://cloud.ibm.com) (needed for step #5)
+3. Obtain your [IBM Cloud API key](https://cloud.ibm.com) (needed for step #5) 3a.
+Alternatively you can skip steps 2 and 3 and use IBM Cloud Schematics service

-4. Upload your public SSH key to the IBM Power Virtual Server cloud (the name is needed for step #5)
+5. Upload your public SSH key to the IBM Power Virtual Server cloud (the name is needed for step #5)
-5. Update the variables.tf file to suit your needs
+6. Update the variables.tf file to suit your needs

 Next, you can run the example by invoking...